JAB15NCE/JAB15NCE/README.md

 🛡️ Passionate about encryption, network security, and building secure systems

-💻 Currently developing a Rust-based OS and a Python-based Secure Chat Program
+💻 Currently developing a Rust-based OS and a Python-based Secure Chat Program (Private)

 🛠️**Tech Stack:**